TomJuri/SwiftSlayer/README.md

 </div>

 ## Introducing SwiftSlayer: Revolutionizing Your Hypixel Skyblock Adventure!
-Get ready to level up your Hypixel Skyblock game with SwiftSlayer – the ultimate macro designed to transform the way you conquer slayer quests.
+Get ready to level up your Hypixel Skyblock gameplay with SwiftSlayer – the ultimate macro designed to transform the way you conquer slayer quests.
 Say goodbye to the grind of manual inputs and say hello to a new era of effortless automation.

 Unleash Ultimate Automation:
 SwiftSlayer isn't your typical macro – it's your virtual sidekick in the Hypixel Skyblock universe.
 Its mission?
 To handle slayer quests automatically, giving you the freedom to kick back while SwiftSlayer fearlessly battles, and dominates the game.